 The mobile threat landscape is front of mind for organisations in 2021 as cyberattacks have skyrocketed 350% in response to the distributed workforce shift.

-The fall-out from a cyber-attack can be disastrous, both personally for employees and also for the company, especially if the personal data of customers is compromised.
+The fall-out from a cyberattack can be disastrous, both personally for employees and also for the company.
 A cyber breach will erode public trust and damage corporate reputation.
 It can also be extremely expensive.

 And there is no hiding from security breaches.
 Since the Mandatory Data Breach Notification Scheme came into effect in Australia, in February 2018, penalties for failing to report breaches are severe.

 Mobile-targeted threat is growing

 Cyber-attacks are usually thought of as targeting networks, but the mobile threat landscape is a fast growing risk.
 In fact mobile phishing attacks increased by 350% with the onset of Covid as hackers began targeting employees working from home.